permit process Guide

 Specifics of different permit types

 Planning Board and Zoning Board Special Permit: The board determines whether or not the proposed use is appropriate based on the permit criteria.
-It takes five members of the Planning Board or two members of the Zoning Board (super-majorities) to approve a project.
+Except as specified in the table below, a vote of five members of the Planning Board or three members of the Zoning Board (super-majorities) must approve a project.
 The board may deny a project IF it finds that the criteria are not met, or cannot be met even with conditions.

 Planning Board Site Plan: This is a technical review based on the details of a project, such as traffic mitigation, stormwater, pedestrian access, but not the use itself.
 The board can only turn down a site plan if the project cannot meet the technical criteria.
 It takes a simple majority of the board members present to approve a project.
 Some projects require special permits and site plan approval simultaneously.